viant/endly/testing/log/README.md

 ### Validation strategies:

-A log validation verifies produced by a logger with desired log records.
+A log validation verifies produced by a logger with a user provides a desired log records in the asset request.Expect[logTypeIndex].Records
+Any arbitrary data structure can represent records.

-Once a log/validator listener detects data produce by a logger it places it to the pending validation queue, then later when assert request takes place,  validator takes (and removes) records from pending validation queue.
+Once a log/validator listener detects data produce by a logger, it places it to the pending validation queue, then later when assert request takes place,  validator takes (and removes) records from pending validation queue to match and validate with expected records.

 This process may use either _position_ or _index based_ matching method.
-The first strategy,  a matcher takes the older record from the pending validation qeueue (FIFO) for each expected record.
+In the first strategy,  a matcher takes the first record from the pending validation queue (FIFO) for each expected record.
-The later strategy  requires an indexing expression (provided in listen request IndexRegExpr i.e. \"UUID\":\"([^\"]+)\" ) which is used for both indexing pending logs and desired logs.
-If expected record can not be matched with indexing expression it falls back to the first strategy.
+The latter strategy  requires an indexing expression (provided in listen request IndexRegExpr i.e. \"UUID\":\"([^\"]+)\" ) which is used for both indexing pending logs and desired logs.
+If the validator is unable to match record with indexing expression, it falls back to the position based one.

+Validator also supports data transformation on the fly just before validation with [UDF](../../doc/udf)

+Actual validation is delegated to [assertly](http://github.com/viant/assertly/)

 ### Example